 I live in an apartment building near a busy road.
-You can’t hear the traffic as much as the riffraff that comes from being near such a busy road.
+You can’t hear the traffic as much as the human riffraff that comes from being near such a busy road and public transportation.

 Our building is also just a couple of meters from another building.

 Both buildings have really, really awful tenants.
 Other than the guy to our left who doesn’t ever come home, I’d say we’re the best tenants in both buildings combined.
 And he only wins because he’s never there, and how can you be a bad tenant if you are never there?

 At any given time, we have the toddler crying a tortured cry from the other building (it’s hot out, so the windows are open and we can hear everything), the drug addicts upstairs stomping, pacing, or fighting (depending on their mood), the teenager across the hall knocking on the drug dealer’s door next door to us asking for some drugs, the deadbeat dad screaming at his child (named Angel), the young men outside playing rap music and smoking (and discussing how they can’t afford prostitutes), the lady upstairs getting in a verbal yelling match with the lady two doors down about how close they were parked, and the yappy dog in the building next to us whose owners lock him alone on the deck.